randsleadershipslack/documents-and-resources/incident-process.md

 ## Escalation

 Resolution amongst the individuals will not always be achievable.
-In this case, the reporter and/observer of the incident has a choice.
-They can immediately raise the incident to the administrator (see below for specifics) or they can share the incident with #rands-slack-rules and seek feedback and perhaps resolution on the incident.
-We understand the need for the former workflow, but we highly encourage the latter because, again, this is a leadership Slack.
+In this case, the reporter and/or observer of the incident has a choice.
+They can share the incident with #rands-slack rules to seek feedback and perhaps resolve the incident or they can raise the incident with the administrator (see below for specifics).
+We understand the need for the latter workflow, but we highly encourage the former because, again, this is a leadership Slack.
 Our hope is that the debate will help educate this sub-community of humans interested in the rules and culture that govern this small corner of the Internet.

 When ready and if appropriate, the reporter needs to send the adminstrator a direct message with the following information.